ShunsukeKano/truffle-voting/README.md

 The contract uses an ERC20 token for voter authentication.
 The token address is passed to the constructor during deployment.

 ## Implementation Details

+1. Constructor
+2. createProposal function
+3. vote function
+4. addVoter function
+5. Proposal Struct
+6. Each proposal consists of a description and a vote count

 ###  Constructor
 The constructor takes the address of the ERC20 token as an argument and initializes the token variable.